madzdns/cluster/README.md

 You can have multiple setups over multiple ip addresses of the server.
 Different ip address (configured as secondary) and different aliased nics will be considered as different nodes.<br>
 MadzDNS will detect failed server as well as failed services and does not reroute requests to them.<br>
 In general, there are two levels of rerouting requests, in DNS level, in Protocol level.<br>
 In DNS, dns request comes to MadzDNS and are rerouted to the proper servers.
 In traditional Geographical DNS solutions (known as GEO DNS or GDNS), GDNS service resolves different IP addresses based on requesting client's location.
 But it is not very good solution.
-Because servers are configured statically in GDNS load balancer and they have nothing to do with servers performance.
+Because servers are configured statically in GDNS load-balancer and they have nothing to do with servers performance.
 It only cares about location.
 If a client requests from india, DNS server only picks a nearby server and don't checks to see if that server is proper or not.
 MadzDNS has integerated GDNS to its resource management capabilites and thus it is solved in our solution.
-We have also a way to determine what is the actual service after dns resolution and check if that service is alive in the servers before rerouting.
-Load balancing in dns level have some advantages and that is being transparent of underling service.
+We have also a way to determine what is the actual service after dns resolution and check if that service is alive in the servers before rerouting. load-balancing in dns level have some advantages and that is being transparent of underling service.
 A user requests an address that is serving by MadzDNS, then MadzDNS gets the request and choose the best possible server and answers with the ip address(s) of proper server(s).<br>
 But it has some limitations.
 The actual request of requesting client is behind a recursive dns resolver and it is that resolver's ip address that reaches MadzDNS.
 If dns is configured properly, and clients are using their ISP's dns server, then both the client and recursive dns resolver are in the same location and everything is fine, otherwise if client is using public dns servers like 8.8.8.8, then the location can be completely different and there is no way for MadzDNS to find out.
 That is why we have implemented another level called protocol level.
 At this level, MadzDNS support some major protocols such as HTTP(`WEB`, `HLS`, `HDS`, `SOAP`, `REST`), `RTMP`, `RTMPT`, `RTMPE`, `RTMPTE`, `RTSP`, continuous presence.
 This way MadzDNS directly accepts clients requests and after determining the exact location, reroutes clients to the proper servers.<br>
-There are also other awesome features like resolve hints, Static Geo resolvers, Round robing load balancing and so on<br>
+There are also other awesome features like resolve hints, Static Geo resolvers, Round robing load-balancing and so on<br>